-The JCA-ML reports its activities to the Study Group 13, a group responsible for the JCA at its meetings.
-Progress reports and proposals will be sent to relevant study groups as necessary in accordance with Recommendation ITU-T A.1, clause 5.7.
+The JCA-AI/ML reports its activities to the Study Group 13, a group responsible for the JCA at its meetings.
+Progress reports and proposals will be sent to relevant study groups as necessary in accordance with clause 6.6 of Recommendation ITU-T A.18.

 I.6 Lifetime